dashbitco/nimble_pool/README.md

       child = {NimblePool, worker: {HTTP1Pool, {:https, "elixir-lang.org", 443}}, name: HTTP1Pool}
       Supervisor.start_link([child], strategy: :one_for_one)

-  Then we can use the connections of the pool:
+  Then we can use the connections in the pool:

       iex> HTTP1Pool.get(HTTP1Pool, "/")
       {:ok, %{status: 200, ...}}